KarlAvec1K/Anet_ET4/README.md

 Works as is, but knowing myself, it is still a work in progress as I'm always trying to optimize my printer!
+I'm still working on making the original Anet ET4 display work.
+I will update when it does.

 ## Installation